+1-USP<1079> and <659>;

-- 1 USP<1079> and <659>; - 2 Guide IEC 60068 Environmental Testing part 1 to 7 from Austrian Institute of Technology - 3 Guide to good distribution practices of medicinal products for Human Use, November 2017from HPRA - 4 Guideline on principles of Good Distribution Practice of Active Substances for Medicinal products for human use (2015/C 95/01) - 5- WHO: Temperature mapping of storage areas, technical supplement to WHO technical reports series No 961, 2011
+2 - Guide IEC 60068 - Environmental Testing - part 1 to 7.

+3 - Guide to Good Distribution Practices of Medicinal Products for Human Use, March 2021 from HPRA

+4 - Guideline on principles of Good Distribution Practice of Active Substances for Medicinal products for human use (2015/C 95/01)

+5- WHO: Temperature mapping of storage areas, technical supplement to WHO technical reports series No 961, 2011 from May 2015.

-Acceptance criteria for different storage conditions (examples are: controlled room temperature, cold chain, freezers, ...) can be found in the GDPs, EMA directive 2001/83/EC and in the HPRA guide to control and monitoring of storage and transportation temperature conditions for medicinal products and active substances with reference IA-G0011-2 from June 2017.
+Acceptance criteria for different storage conditions (examples are: controlled room temperature, cold chain, freezers,) can be found in the GDPs, EMA directive 2001/83/EC and in the HPRA Guide to Control and Monitoring of Storage and Transportation Temperature Conditions for Medicinal Products and Active Substances with reference IA-G0011-3 from October 2020.
 The calculation and use of mean kinetic temperature is included.
 If special storage conditions are required it should be mentioned on the label as specified in CPMP/QWP/609/96/Rev 2-part B declaration of storage conditions for active substances.

-Acceptable separate storage areas for such activities may solely be marked shelving or floor spaces with the exception of areas for rejected or recalled products in which physical barriers should be utilised to prevent unauthorised use, e.g. locked cages, areas or rooms.
+10.11 Acceptable separate storage areas for such activities may solely be marked shelving or floor spaces with the exception of areas for rejected, returned (affected by quality issues) or recalled products in which physical barriers should be utilised to prevent unauthorised use, e.g. locked cages, areas or rooms.
 Alternative systems may be computerised stock control with restricted access.
-These do not require separated areas.

-Physical separation of non-conforming (e.g. returned material) product is necessary separate identified areas should be used.

-For intermediates the storage conditions are based on product knowledge and development data.
-For purchased Raw Materials the manufacturer advised storage conditions must be applied.
+When using these systems is not required the use of separated areas (with the exception of the rejected, returned (affected by quality issues) or recalled products as mentioned above).
+For intermediates the storage conditions can be based on product knowledge, development data and/or stability studies.
+Justification should be documented.
+For purchased Raw Materials the manufacturer advised storage conditions should be applied unless otherwise justified.